-4) Pay for a $20,000 – $30,000 around the world cruise for my parents who are happy with an inner cabin room.
+4) Pay for a $20,000 – $30,000 around the world cruise for my parents who are happy with an inner cabin room after the pandemic is over.
 I want them to enjoy a room with a veranda so they can see and smell the ocean breeze.
 But my parents are also frugal and never seem to want any financial gifts from me.
 Maybe I should just give my editor dad a raise.
 Oh wait, that requires paying extra taxes.
 Forget that.

 5) Build a 700 sqft extension to my house for $200,000, even though I’m perfectly happy living in ~1,910 sqft of space.
 The extension would add at least $400,000 in value, but it would be a stressful year long project.
 Always focus on expansion over remodeling if you want to create more value to your house.